Click on the links below to preview selected pages from this course.

 Intended audience: Medical laboratory scientists, medical technologists, and technicians.
 This course is also appropriate for medical laboratory science students and pathology residents.

 Author information: Jack A. Maggiore, PhD, MT(ASCP) is an Assistant Professor and Associate Laboratory Director of the Core Laboratory Operations and Point of Care Testing at Loyola University Medical Center in Maywood, Illinois.
 Dr. Maggiore is a medical technologist, certified by the ASCP, with a Master of Science in Clinical Chemistry and Doctorate in Pathology from the University of Illinois.
 His expertise includes clinical instrumentation, method development and validation, quality assurance, medical device clinical trials, and scientific regulatory affairs.
-His clinical research interests include development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
+His clinical research interests include the development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
 Dr. Maggiore holds several medical device patents, has authored more than fifty peer-reviewed and invited publications and textbook chapters, and has presented his research findings at international scientific society meetings.
-Dr. Maggiore's mission is to work with health care professionals to empower consumers to take a more active role in their health maintenance.
+Dr. Maggiore's mission is to work with healthcare professionals to empower consumers to take a more active role in their health maintenance.

 Reviewer information: Lisa Dewey, MLS(ASCP) is the Quality Manager at Doctor's Data, Inc. and has been a medical technologist since 1990.
 She obtained a BS in Clinical Laboratory Science from the University of Illinois at Chicago.
 Lisa has experience working in various specialties in hospital and clinic laboratories, research & development, laboratory management, and a commercial laboratory specializing in dried blood spot testing.

 Course Description: This course is intended to provide the basic information necessary regarding tumor markers and how they are used